squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

       Charlie: Discussions needed, check out discord + cleanup_induction branch

-.. tacn:: intro {+ @intropattern}
+.. tacn:: intro {+ @ext_intropattern}

-    Introduce topmost connectives of conclusion formula by following the sequence of :token:`intropattern`, when it can be done in an invertible, nonbranching fashion.
+    Introduce topmost connectives of conclusion formula by following the sequence of :token:`ext_intropattern`, when it can be done in an invertible, nonbranching fashion.

 .. tacn:: left